 What causes varicose veins in the feet?

-Varicose veins and spider veins occur in the feet and ankles for much the same reason they do in the rest of the legs.
-When there’s a chronic vein insufficiency (CVI) the veins aren’t able to properly pump blood into and out of the feet and lower legs.
+Varicose veins and spider veins in the feet and ankles develop for much the same reason they do in the rest of the legs.
+When chronic vein insufficiency (CVI) occurs and the veins aren’t able to properly pump blood around the feet and lower legs.

-As this happens, it causes the blood to pool into the veins closer to the surface of the skin, leading to bulging and twisted veins, and as it progresses, can lead to weakened and damaged vein walls.
-The symptoms of these can range from purely aesthetic to more serious underlying issues.
+When CVI begins to develop it causes blood to pool into the veins closer to the surface of the skin, leading to a bulging and twisted appearance.
+As it progresses it can lead to weakened and damaged vein walls.
+The symptoms can range from purely aesthetic to more serious underlying issues.
+Varicose vein symptoms include:

 What makes it particularly frustrating with the feet is that it has a more adverse effect on daily life, and can lead to discolouration, swelling, pain and irritation in the skin.
 Whether you’ve got full varicose veins in the feet and ankles or just small spider veins crawling along the side of your foot, staying on top of these varicosities is important for your health and well-being.

 Not sure if you have varicose veins or spider veins?
 Try our free assessment tool.